alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-the-dead-feel-coming-al-dajjal.md

 lang: en
 locale: en
 note: true
-excerpt: "Al-Masih-ul-Dajjal will appear to those living only.
+summary: "Al-Masih-ul-Dajjal will appear to those living only.
 Dead people will not be resurrected except on the Day of Judgment."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz